A Simple Guide to Enterprise Performance Management (EPM)

 What does Enterprise Performance Management (EPM) do?

-An EPM system consolidates data from a variety of sources, such as your ERP system, front/back-office applications, external data sources, and basically the entire organisation on a regular basis.
-EPM then analyses these data and turns them into actionable insights.
+Unlike legacy systems, an EPM system consolidates data from various sources, such as your ERP system, front/back-office applications, external data sources, and the entire organisation regularly.
+The solution then analyses these data and turns them into actionable insights.

 Read more: Automating financial forecasting for hotels with cloud-based systems